 - Similar to Bowser, Petey Piranha is pretty inconsistent in his size.
 In his first appearance in Super Mario Sunshine he was as big as a small house.
-In Mario Kart: Double Dash!!, Petey is as large as Donkey Kong.
+In Mario Kart: Double Dash!!, Petey is much smaller, but still larger than every other character.
 His size grows again in Super Smash Bros.

 - King Boo.
 In Luigi's Mansion, he's the size of a normal Boo.
 In later games, his size varies between being a bit bigger than Mario/Luigi (aka small enough to drive a go-kart and play sports) and absolutely massive.
 In Luigi's Mansion: Dark Moon, he is shown to be capable of sizeshifting.

 - Rosalina in Super Mario Galaxy is shown to be at least as tall as Peach's normal tall size.
 In the game's ending, Rosalina is shown to be a giant because she's almost like a god.
 In the spin off games like Mario Kart Wii, Rosalina is still slightly taller than Peach, but is around the same general size of the whole cast to keep things consistent.
 Rosalina appears to be much smaller when she became a playable character in Super Mario 3D World.

 - World of Warcraft